DSP Basics: Fast Fourier Transform (FFT)

 plot(t,sig)

-Let us now use the scripting functionality of Engee to create the code cell mask.
-We can change the value of frequency resolution (RBW) using the tool slider.
+And now let's use the functionality of the scripts.
+Engee to create a code cell mask.
+We can change the frequency resolution value (RBW) using the tool slider.

-The code cell calculates the number of FFT output points, compares it with the number of points of the discrete signal in time, and if one exceeds the other, either the addition of zeros or the truncation of the input "window" of the algorithm is performed.
+In the cell code, the number of FFT output points is calculated, compared with the number of discrete signal points in time, and if one exceeds the other, either the addition of zeros or the truncation of the input "window" of the algorithm is performed.
 Then the amplitude spectrum is calculated and drawn.

 RBW = 10 # @param {type:"slider",min:1,max:20,step:1}